 Our giant panda cub is a male!
-Scientists from the Smithsonian Conservation Biology Institute’s Center for Conservation and Evolutionary Genetics used DNA analysis to determine the sex of the cub.
+Scientists from the Smithsonian Conservation Biology Institute’s Center for Conservation Genomics used DNA analysis to determine the sex of the cub.
 They obtained the DNA from a gentle cheek swab at a veterinary exam.

 Yes, the cub will go to China after four years.

 We’re just taking things one day at a time right now.
 We’ll announce plans for a name in the future.

 External genitalia in bears doesn’t develop until the bear is several months old.
 The best, and most reliable, way to determine a bear cub’s sex is through DNA analysis.
 We were able to determine that the newborn cub is a male.

 In the wild, bears—including giant pandas—give birth in small dens.
 In China's Wolong Reserve, pandas make their dens in large hollow conifer trees, with a diameter of about three feet.
 Where there aren’t any trees, pandas den in caves with a little bedding of twigs.
 They stay in these dens for about the cub’s first 100 days.